 While EC is not a good choice for use as birth control, as used often it WOULD be expensive, and is less effective than most other reliable methods of birth control used properly, it works just as well if you've taken it three times as it will the first time you take it.

 Just remember that EC is most likely to be effective, always, the sooner it is taken.
 It can be used within 120 hours of a risk, but the sooner it is taken, the greater chance it has to be effective, so whenever you use it, your best bet is to go out and get it the same day or the morning after you've had a risk.
 Better still?
-Next time you're at the pharmacy, pick up some emergency contraception to keep on hand.
+Next time you're at the pharmacy, pick up some emergency contraception to keep on hand (depending on where you live you can also order EC through the mail).
 That way, you can get EC and have it in advance, so if you do ever need it, you can take it right away without having to run around to get it.

 10) But my doctor/pastor/teacher/parent TOLD me it is the same as abortion.
 They may just not understand pregnancy, abortion and/or emergency contraception, which isn't unusual: a lot of people don't, and plenty of people don't seek out correct information, especially if they suspect the facts would conflict with their personal belief system.
 They may also know it is not, but are choosing to be dishonest.